 Scientific Name: Grus antigone

-The sarus crane is the world’s tallest flying bird, standing up to six feet tall and with an eight-foot wingspan.
+The sarus crane is the world’s tallest flying bird, standing up to six feet tall and with a nine-foot wingspan.

 In many Asian cultures, the bird is the symbol of a happy marriage because it performs elaborate courtship dances and mates for life.